qaalabs/DE5M6/docs/day4/sprint2.md

 ---

-## 🚀 Quick Wins (1-2 points)
+## Quick Wins (1-2 points)

 ### Error Classification Matrix (2 points)
-**Story:** As a Data Engineering Team Lead, I want a clear error classification system so that incidents are escalated appropriately.
+!!! tip "As a Data Engineering Team Lead, I want a clear error classification system so that incidents are escalated appropriately."

 **Key Tasks:**

 - Categorize all possible pipeline errors by severity and type
 - Define escalation paths for different error categories
 - Create communication templates for incident notifications